maxcong001/epaper/README.md

 yourip raspberry

-if you use build image for test, you can run docker run -ti  --privileged --net host -p 6502:6502 b3561d3ee68f bash
+if you use build image for test, you can run docker run -ti  --privileged --net host  b3561d3ee68f bash

-note: you must run the container in the privileged mode and open port 6502
+note: you must run the container in the privileged mode and open port 6502 or use host network